Ulises-ICM-UPC/UDrone/README.md

 z0 = 3.2
 ```

 The resolution of the planviews is fixed by the pixels-per-meter established in the parameter `ppm`.
-To help verify that the points for setting the planview are correctly placed, it is possible to show such points on the frames and on the planviews.
+To help verifying that the points for setting the planview are correctly placed, it is possible to show such points on the frames and on the planviews.
 Set the parameter `verbosePlot = True`, and to `False` otherwise.
 The images (`<frame>_checkplw.png` and
 `<frame>plw_check.png`) will be placed in a TMP folder.